What is a go-to-market strategy?

 How: The sales and marketing motions that will reach buyers

 A GTM strategy is launch-specific and time-bound.
-This means it focuses on bringing one product to one market within a defined timeframe.
+It focuses on bringing one product to one market within a defined timeframe.

 Marketing strategy is ongoing and broader.
 It covers brand awareness, demand generation, and customer retention across your entire business.